-One technique that is used to address an inefficiency that plagues the data pipeline — bottlenecks associated with data cleaning and labeling — is active learning.
-Active learning is a process that automates data labeling through machine learning algorithms and can be used to reduce the number of labeling tasks necessary.
+One technique that is used to address an inefficiency that plagues the data pipeline — bottlenecks associated with data cleaning and data labeling — is active learning.
+Active learning is a process that automates data labeling through machine learning algorithms and can be used to reduce the number of data labeling tasks necessary.

 Interestingly, a 2019 Dataiku survey revealed that 29% of IT professionals across several industries plan to implement active learning within the next year.
 When you need to manually label rows for a machine learning classification problem, for example, active learning can help optimize the order in which you process the unlabeled data.

 The active learning framework enables users to reduce the cost of data labeling necessary for a model to reach the required accuracy.
 It is regularly used in the following scenarios:

 - When not all data can be annotated because it is too costly or complicated

 - To speed up the labeling procedure by leveraging previously labeled data